Friday, September 13, 2024

 In this post, I'm going to be reviewing my old posts with what I've learned over the past few years.
 The purpose behind this analysis is to consolidate my ideas into fewer ideas and hopefully come up with some new insights along the way.

 This was my first post about XML entity references.
 The goal was to restrict the DTD grammar to only entities so facilitate usage in other applications that have no concern about elements and attribute lists.
 Now I would recommend using only DTD since its usage is widespread.
-I was considering folding this into a macro system I was planning to write, so that one could replace © with © just as easily as it could replace sqrt(4) with 2.
+I was considering folding this into a macro system I was planning to write, so that one could replace &copy; with &#169; just as easily as it could replace sqrt(4) with 2.
 I've come to the conclusion that this post was premature, and needs to be included in a more detailed discussion about macro systems, and templating systems such as M4, Genshi, Mustache, and many others.

 This was an example of binary parsing, which is still not possible in many languages, but a topic more suited to C structs.
 GCC has a large number of attributes and packing parameters that accomplish some of the goals of binary parsing, but I still haven't found a good binary parsing framework to date.